Hospital Workplace Violence

 The Hospital Workplace Violence lecture examines the issue of violence occurring to staff in the hospital.
 Numerous experts agree that violence towards hospital medical staff has reached endemic proportions, and that evidence shows an alarming increase in incidences and severity of attacks.
 All hospital employees are at risk, but the most dangerous profession is nurses and the most dangerous locations are the emergency department, mental health unit, and critical care units.

-Approximately 70,000 nurses report violent workplace assaults each year and since 1995, anywhere from one to five million nurses have been assaulted at work.
+Approximately 70,000 nurses report violent workplace assaults each year.
+Since 1995, nearly five million nurses have been assaulted at work.
 The National Institute for Occupational Safety and Health (NIOSH) estimates that more than half a million healthcare workers are assaulted each year.